Expert advice, practice solutions, and strategic nutrition for those with chronic diarrhea

 I am also a registered and licensed dietitian nutritionist specializing in digestive health through my private practice, Strategic Nutrition, LLC.
 I provide outpatient nutrition counseling for conditions such as gastroesophageal reflux disease (GERD), Crohn’s disease, ulcerative colitis, celiac disease, irritable bowel syndrome (IBS), small intestinal bacterial overgrowth (SIBO), chronic constipation, and of course, diarrhea.
 In the area of sports nutrition, I enjoy working with athletes on gastrointestinal conditions.

 I have had diarrhea most of my life.
 It started to get worse when I was in 7th grade.
 I had my first barium enema (yuck) at 13, then a small bowel follow through, and sigmoidoscopy at age 17.
-Since they never found anything objective, my doctor shrugged his shoulder and labeled me with Irritable Bowel Syndrome, or IBS.
+Since they never found anything “wrong,” my doctor shrugged his shoulders and labeled me with irritable bowel syndrome, or IBS.